 - When outdoors, reapply sunscreen every two hours – even on cloudy days.
 Always reapply after swimming or perspiring.

-- Make sure to wear a hat that shades your face and clothing that protects against the sun when outside.
+- Make sure to wear a hat with a brim to protect the face and ears and clothing that protects against the sun when outside.
 Wearing sunglasses will help protect your eyes

 - Avoid tanning salons.
 “Sunless” tanning lotions are the only safe way to receive a tan.

 About Thomas Rosenfeld, MD, Chief of Dermatology

 Dr. Thomas Rosenfeld was always interested in science as a child, so it’s no surprise that he decided to go into medicine.
 Before his undergraduate years, he worked in a hospital emergency room to get an idea of what aspect of medicine interested him most.
 It was during his medical school education that he decided on dermatology.
 He was on morning rounds, in 3rd year, at the VCU hospital when a woman was being treated for blood...View profile View posts by this doctor